Gonzih/blog.gonzih.me/source/_posts/2013-04-14-clojure-on-raspberry-pi-openjdk-vs-oracle-java-8.markdown

   (println "(sort-seq) \t Avg: " (time-it #(sort-seq))))
 ```

-That time I was little bit smarter and run all code with lein trampoline run to eliminate overhead.
+This time I was a little bit smarter to run all code with lein trampoline run to eliminate overhead.

 Numbers: